sukrubeyy/NebulaDI/README.md

 1. Right-click in the Unity Hierarchy.
 2. Navigate to `Nebula` → `Create Nebula Installer` to set up the DI system.
 3. The DI system is created globally and persists across scene transitions, ensuring that you only need to set it up once.
+4. An editor window is included to visualize all injected classes and their dependencies.
+This tool helps developers debug and manage their DI setup efficiently.
+From Toolbar Nebula->Open Inject List Window

 ## Usage